Adam M. Kissiah, Jr. Invented the Cochlear Implant

 The successful cochlear implant must also be capable of converting the detected intelligence (pattern) into an appropriate electronic format for application to the acoustic (eighth cranial) nerve.
 Then, it further transmits the encoded pattern to the brain’s hearing center, where the brain interprets it as meaningful information.

-That is why implants from all three major manufacturers work equally well in terms of functionality.
+That is why implants from all three major manufacturers work equally well in functionality.
 However, the devices are pretty different in final design enhancements.

 Adam Kissiah first described the design of this basic conversion process.
 It was first exposed to the public when it was revealed to James O. Harrell, Esquire, Patent Counsel to NASA’s John F. Kennedy Space Center, in July 1974.
 Mr. Harrell also advised exposure to another person capable of understanding the concept.

 This was completed successfully on August 01, 1974.
 Subsequent Patent Office search and patent application for letters of the patent were completed in May 1977.
 Patent 4,063,047 was issued to Adam M. Kissiah, Jr. on December 13, 1977.
 Subsequently, Reissue 31031, which further improved the design, was issued in September 1982.

 Some designs and intra-cochlear implants made by others before the time periods above were successful from a surgical and medical point of view.
-There was an equal number of proclamations and claims of being “firsts” in cochlear implantation.
+There were equal proclamations and claims of being “firsts” in cochlear implantation.
 Indeed, many vital advances in cochlear implantation occurred during the 1960s and 70s.

-These earlier implants were capable of providing background sounds and some aid to lip-reading.
+These previous implants could provide background sounds and some aid to lip-reading.
 This enabled patients to attain a most welcome sense of “attachment” to the world of sound.
-However, these earlier implants were incapable of providing significant comprehension of the intelligence of the spoken human voice.
+However, earlier implants could not provide significant comprehension of the intelligence of the spoken human voice.